forguncyglobal/forguncyglobal.github.io/docs/5-working-with-forguncy-builder/19-Reports/0-Reports.md

 # {{ page.title }}

+The **Report** feature of **Forguncy** offers a reporting solution to design, customize, publish, and view reports in web applications.

 Forguncy has a function to export page objects to PDF or Excel for display on a web browser.
 You can use this function to export forms such as quotations, sales slips, etc. However, the main purpose of the page object is to display it on a web browser and hence there is a limitation for form output.
 By using report objects, it is possible to overcome this challenge.
 Report objects support more detailed form layouts.